 USCC supports bans on disposing of food residuals; Opposes the Weakening of Yard Debris Bans

+Attempts to repeal long-standing bans on the disposal of leaves and other yard debris in landfills have subsided in recent years, but are never far away.
 We fully anticipate that these fights to continue in the future.
 To fight these repeals, we are taking a two-pronged approach.
 First and foremost we work with groups within the affected states to lobby the legislatures and rally their supporters, because each state’s needs are unique and the issues and strategies are different.
-If you see similar issues arise in other states, please alert our Legislative and Environmental Affairs Committee Chair, Brenda Platt, at email@example.com, or 202-898-1610 x 230.
+If you see similar issues arise in other states, please alert our Legislative and Environmental Affairs Committee staff liaison, Cary Oshins, by email to [email protected] or by phone at 484-547-1521.